Aldo Garòsci: Resistance and the Action Party

-Garòsci stayed faithful to his own vision of a "autonomous revolution", which he shared with various "Giellisti" making their own contribution to the liberation struggle in the fascist puppet state Northern Italy (where the German armies continued the fight to hold off any further Anglo-American military advance).
-These comrades included many longstanding friends and intellectual heavy-weights such as Agosti, Andreis, Valiani, Venturi and Vittorio Foa.
-That meant subordinating any personal preferences of his own to the "bottom up" initiatives to be expected from the National Liberation Committee ("Comitato di Liberazione Nazionale,"/ CLN).
-It was only after the war ended in 1945, with prospects for the continuity of the state clearly established, that he moved away from his own wilder revolutionary preferences and reverted to a more traditionalist version of Rosselli's "Socialist Liberal Hendiadys".
+Garòsci stayed faithful to his own vision of an "autonomous revolution", which he shared with various "Giellisti" making their own contribution to the liberation struggle in the fascist puppet state Northern Italy (where the German armies continued the fight to hold off any further Anglo-American military advance).
+These comrades included many longstanding friends and intellectual heavy-weights such as Giorgio Agosti, Mario Andreis, Leo Valiani, Franco Venturi and Vittorio Foa.
+That meant subordinating any personal preferences of his own to the "bottom up" initiatives to be expected from the National Liberation Committee (Comitato di Liberazione Nazionale; CLN).
+It was only after the war ended in 1945, with prospects for the continuity of the state clearly established, that he moved away from his own wilder revolutionary preferences and reverted to a more traditionalist version of Rosselli's "liberal socialist" Hendiadys".

 After fascism and after the war: politics

-He now saw it as his duty to establish a "socialist democratic third force", unencumbered by ties to Christian Democracy or to the reinvigorated Communist Party, and standing for an agenda of pro-European reform.
-The project failed, undermined by Cold War interventionism whereby the Christian Democracy could look to Washington and the Communists could trust in Moscow for lavish financial and other "under the table" backing.
+In the war's aftermath Garòsci saw it as his duty to establish a "socialist democratic third force", unencumbered by ties to Christian Democracy or to the reinvigorated Italian Communist Party (PCI), and stand for an agenda of pro-European reform.
+Thus, in 1947, as the PdA fell apart, he became a founder member of Giuseppe Saragat's moderate, anti-communist Italian Democratic Socialist Party (PSDI) after it had broken away from the Italian Socialist Party (PSI).
+However, this party gained little traction with the electorate, undermined as it was by Cold War interventionism whereby the Christian Democrats could look to Washington and the Communists could trust in Moscow for lavish financial and other "under the table" backing.
 That left little fertile ground for a late flowering of social democracy in post-war Italy.

-Fairly soon Garòsci was led to abandon his aspirations to become a hands-on reformist politician.
-His own last great political campaign, in 1953, was his battle against the anti-democratic so-called "Fraud Law" (" legge truffa"), which gave "any party" winning the most seats in a general election a bonus of extra seats, thereby reducing the propensity of future Italian parliaments to hold governments to account.
+Fairly soon Garòsci abandoned his aspirations to become a hands-on reformist politician.
+His last great political campaign, in 1953, was his battle against the anti-democratic so-called "Fraud Law" (legge truffa), which gave "any party" winning the most seats in a general election a bonus of extra seats, thereby reducing the propensity of future Italian parliaments to hold governments to account.
 (The law, though passed by the legislators, was never implemented: it was repealed in 1954.)
-Garòsci did not give up on his political commitment, but for the most part he sustained it not through the distorting prism of party politics, but through his role as "a public intellectual".
+Garòsci fell out with Saragat over this matter, and upon leaving the PSDI he joined the short-lived Popular Unity (Unità Popolare; UP) party, alongside fellow ex-PSDI intellectuals Tristano Codignola, Piero Calamandrei and Paolo Battino Vittorelli, before seemingly associating with the PSI at some point in the late 1950s.
+Nevertheless, by this time Garòsci had decided to sustain his political commitment not through the distorting prism of party politics but through his role as a "public intellectual".